 Cara Delevingne has 41 million followers on Instagram and gets ~$150,000 per sponsored post.

-Collaboration with a celebrity is more about PR and branding than about generation of leads or sales.
+Collaboration with a celebrity is more about PR and branding than about the generation of leads or sales.

-Price per post
+Price per Post

 Price per post is commonly used by professional photographers, filmmakers, and creators with stunning visual content.

 Armando Ferreira is a professional filmmaker, he posts quality videos about filmmaking, tech, and gear.
-His rates for a video or a sponsored post on Instagram are higher than average.
+His rates for a video or a sponsored post on Instagram are higher than the average.